As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Step 5.
 Determination of luster.
 Metallic or non-metallic.

 You can use some standards to help you differentiate between metallic and non-metallic luster.
-Place some object made of metal near the mineral.
+Place some objects made of metal near the mineral.
 Ideally, it should be a subject with a smooth and polished surface.

-For example, knives, cutlery, coins, machine tools, etc. Commonly minerals with metallic luster are opaque.
-Rarely translucent and in sporadic cases transparent.
+For example, knives, cutlery, coins, machine tools, etc. Commonly, minerals with metallic luster are opaque.
+Rarely translucent and, in sporadic cases, transparent.

 If the luster observed is metallic, the mineral belongs to sulfide, oxide, sulfosalts, or native element classes.
 At this point, your luster test is finished.